Th-Svn/note-taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

 ### The project
-We want to be able to edit and save notes.
+For this project, We want to be able to edit and save notes.

+This project will use an Express.js back end and will save and retrieve the notes from a JSON file.

+The Front-end part of the project was provided to us.
+It includes an index.html file, a Css style sheet and a script.JS file